-The virtual components will include networking luncheons, virtual exhibition hall, private messaging with other attendees and chat rooms.
+The virtual components will include networking luncheons, a virtual exhibition hall, private messaging with other attendees, and chat rooms.
 Both platforms will include pre-recorded sessions and live sessions.
 You can get more information at the SIIA conference website.

 Vision benefits are usually part of the medical benefit plan, however, historically, the plans offered to employees have limited coverage which results in fewer employees using the benefit.
 But vision care is important and can affect your bottom line.